-The industry will need to agree at which point and format would there be data sharing and how will it not impede data privacy.
+The industry will need to agree to definition of suspicion and at which point and format would there be data sharing.
+The solution will need to satisfy data privacy.
 There will need to be a consideration around what information / data is shared within the regulated sector vs non-regulated entities.